-We hope this post helps you understand PCOD better.
+We hope this post helps you understand PCOS better.
 If you feel like you’re experiencing any of these symptoms, your gynecologist is only a call away!
 Detection is instrumental to control and curb the symptoms and will also improve fertility.

-If you have any questions or suggestions for the Nua Community, leave them below in the comments section.
+If you have any questions or suggestions for the Nua Community, leave them in the comments section.

 I hvae been recently diagnosed with PCOS and its making me irritated everyday.
 I have been on my periods for over a month.
 I don’t exercise that regularly and i have gained a lot of weight because of it.
 And the worst is the family memebers who know about this consider me too ill and don’t let me near themselves